-What's the difference between dis- and mis-, un- and non-?
-This negative prefix list can help you understand the important prefixes at the beginnings of words that can change a word's meaning into its opposite.
+What's the difference between dis- and mis- or between un- and non-?
+This negative prefix list can help you understand these prefixes that can change a word's meaning into its opposite.

-Usually, however, the same prefix serves both adjective and noun: uncertain, uncertainty; unwilling, unwillingness; unfriendly, unfriendliness, inadequate, inadequacy, disloyal, disloyalty, etc.
+Usually, however, the same prefix serves both adjective and noun.
+Examples: uncertain, uncertainty; unwilling, unwillingness; unfriendly, unfriendliness, inadequate, inadequacy, disloyal, disloyalty, etc.

-Examples: deactivate, decode, decomission, decompose, deconstruct, decontaminate, decrease, deflate, deform, demythologize, derail.
+Examples: deactivate, decode, decommission, decompose, deconstruct, decontaminate, deflate, deflect, deform, demythologize, derail, detract.

 (Tasteful refers to something that shows good taste or judgment.
 Things which are pleasant to the taste buds are ‘tasty.’
 Distasteful refers to tasks that are unpleasant.
 Foods that lack flavor are tasteless.
 A lack of good taste in aesthetics can also be called tasteless.)